psu13/mutable-hakyll/posts/cheese-ramen.md

 > <a href="../images/IMG_5925.jpg"><img src="../images/IMG_5925.jpg" height=400
 alt="Revolver coffee"></a>

-Oh, and I have to shout out the fried rice with grab at the excellent _Ahn and Chi_ for Vietnamese spot.
+Oh, and I have to shout out the fried rice with crab at the excellent _Ahn and Chi_, where you should go for Vietnamese.

 > <a href="../images/IMG_5869.jpg"><img src="../images/IMG_5869.jpg" width=400
 alt="Crab fried rice"></a>

-I'll end with a gratitous sunset picture:
+I'll end with a gratuitous sunset picture:

 > <a href="../images/PC220525.jpg"><img src="../images/PC220525.jpg" width=400
 alt="sunset over the harbor on the mountains"></a>